Resources

 Policy Value

 While it is true that the policyholder can choose the type of policy and the amount of coverage they want, the insurance company ultimately sets the premium rate and the sum assured.
-The sum assured is calculated based on a formula called the Human Life Value, which takes into account factors such as the policyholder's age, income, expenses, and future earning potential.
-So, while the policyholder may choose a policy value or sum assured that they deem fit, the actual value is determined by the insurance company based on the human life value formula.
+The sum assured is calculated based on a formula called the Human Life Value, which considers factors such as the policyholder's age, income, expenses, and future earning potential.
+So, while the policyholder may choose a policy value or sum assured that they deem fit, the insurance company determines the actual value based on the human life value formula.

 Maturity Benefits